About Barbara Ballinger

 With relocation to Chicago and two young daughters, she started a freelance writing business, which showed her entrepreneurial spirit.
 She covered the diverse topics of design, family and retail business, personal finance, law, travel, food and entertaining.
 She also interviewed a wide variety of celebrities for newspapers and magazines.
 Among her original ideas was an analysis of small, Chicago-area businesses in Crain’s Chicago Business, for which she had two area business leaders detail what the firms could do to improve sales, profits, visibility and morale.

-Her national feature on new, mixed-use, sustainable communities, such as Serenbe outside Atlanta, National Harbor in Washington, D.C., and Sustainable Fellwood in Savannah, was nominated for a prestigious business award.
-She continues to write syndicated real-estate and design articles and blog content for many publications, including the Chicago Tribune newspaper, Buildium's Website, Hanley Woods' Multifamily Executive magazine, and the National Association of Realtors(R) Realtor magazine.
-Her first book for young children, co-authored with Margaret Crane, will be launched with timely subject matter of multiple generations learning to accept aging.
+Her national feature on new, mixed-use, sustainable communities for Developer magazine, such as Serenbe outside Atlanta, National Harbor in Washington, D.C., and Sustainable Fellwood in Savannah, was nominated for a prestigious business award.
+She wrote syndicated real-estate and design articles and blog content for many publications, including the Chicago Tribune newspaper, Buildium's website, HGTV's website, Allstate's website, Hanley Woods' Multifamily Executive magazine, and the National Association of Realtors(R) Realtor magazine.
+Her first book for young children, co-authored with Margaret Crane, is being completed with artwork for multiple generations to learn to accept aging.
+Another children's book already is in the works.

-In the meantime, Barbara, Margaret and kitchen designer Jennifer Gilmer wrote The Kitchen Bible: Designing the perfect culinary space (Images Publishing, 2015), which is going into a second reprint, and recently Barbara and landscape designer Michael Glassman authored The Garden Bible: Designing your perfect outdoor space (Images Publishing, 2016).
-Barbara and Margaret's next book, Suddenly Single after 50: The Girlfriends' Guide to Navigating Loss, Restoring Hope, and Rebuilding Your Life, will be released this summer.
+In the meantime, Barbara, Margaret and kitchen designer Jennifer Gilmer wrote The Kitchen Bible: Designing the perfect culinary space (Images Publishing, 2015), which went into a second reprint, and Barbara and landscape designer Michael Glassman authored The Garden Bible: Designing your perfect outdoor space (Images Publishing, 2016).
+Barbara and Margaret also have written Suddenly Single after 50: The Girlfriends' Guide to Navigating Loss, Restoring Hope, and Rebuilding Your Life Rowman and Littlefield, 2016).